ecyriaque/Animalis-Tkorp-back/README.md

+Voici la version modifiée de ta documentation avec les ajustements demandés :

+---

 # Animalis

-Description:
+## Description
 Animalis is a platform to manage animals and their owners.
-It includes features to add, edit, view, and delete animals, The project is built using Next.js for the frontend and NestJS for the backend.
+It includes features to add, edit, view, and delete animals.
+The project is built using Next.js for the frontend and NestJS for the backend.

 ---

 ## Prerequisites